 William King first did work experience at Manx Radio in 2017, and vividly remembers sitting in on a news bulletin and chuckling all the way through!
 It was here that he caught the bug for broadcasting, and hasn't looked back since.

-Currently studying music at the University of York, William assists our team of journalists by producing news and current affairs content and reading bulletins when home from his studies.
+Currently studying for an MA in Broadcast Journalism at City, University of London, William assists our team of journalists by producing news and current affairs content and reading bulletins when home from his studies.

-In the world of music, he plays bass trombone in Rushen Silver Band and in the University of York Symphony Orchestra, and sings with the Ballagarey Singers.
+In the world of music, he plays bass trombone in Rushen Silver Band and sings with the Ballagarey Singers.

 William has broadcast live on Manx Radio from the roof of Castletown Civic Hall twice (and counting?!), when reporting the results from local and national elections in 2021.
 There's a roof joke in there somewhere, but he fears it may go over your head.